dkharazi/oldnotes/full_stack_dev/09_docker.md

 - We can think of the Dockerfile as the shopping list for ingredients, the image as our cake recipe, and the container as the cake we make

 ## Use-Cases of Containers
-- Configuration made simple
+- Automated configuration
 	- Since containers represent lightweight instances of the host OS, we can create images with different system requirements or packages to provide different environments for similar application development
 	- This can help developers avoid going through constant system setup and errors
-- Running multiple apps on a single servers
+- Running many different apps on a single server
 	- Since containers provide a high level of isolation, multiple applications can run on a single server
-- Public cloud portability
+- Portable over the cloud
-	- Since containers represent lightweight instances of the host OS, they are portable enough to move across different server environments and run on different server environments
+	- Since containers represent lightweight instances of the host OS, they are portable enough to move across server environments and run on different server environments
-- Server Consolidation
+- Server consolidation due to lightweight nature
 	- Since containers can run multiple applications on a single server and are more lightweight than VMs, fewer servers can be used up than necessary (compared to VM and single server solutions)
+- Fault tolerant
+	- If one container completely blows up in our face (i.e. interrupted or failure), then our other containers running on that same system will be fine

 ## Comparison between VMs and Containers
+- Roughly, a virtual machine is an emulation of a physical computer
+- On the other hand, a container is an emulation of an operating system
+- In other words, a virtual machine emulates the physical hardware, which is why we can run any operating system on top of any other (and also why drivers are included), whereas a container emulates the operating system
 - Container
 	- Lightweight
 	- Native Performance